carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 > For programs that are more complex (or research critical) than `plot_precipitation_climatology.py`,
 > it's a good idea to take the next step and check the overall behavior of entire pieces (or units) of code.
 > Related concepts like unit testing and continuous integration are beyond the scope of this lesson,
-> but Software Carpentry have a [lesson on testing](http://katyhuff.github.io/python-testing/)
+> but *Research Software Engineering With Python* has a [chapter on testing](https://merely-useful.github.io/py-rse/testing.html)
 > that is well worth a read.
 >
 {: .callout}